ds4se/chapters/cabird/interviews.md

 ## References
 * A. Hindle, C. Bird, T. Zimmermann, and N. Nagappan, "Relating requirements to implementation via topic analysis: do topics extracted from requirements make sense to managers and developers?," in Proceedings of the 28th IEEE international conference on software maintenance, 2012.
+* Emerson R. Murphy-Hill, Thomas Zimmermann, Nachiappan Nagappan, "Cowboys, ankle sprains, and keepers of quality: how is video game development different from software development?"
+ICSE 2014
+* Anja Guzzi, Alberto Bacchelli, Yann Riche, Arie van Deursen,"Supporting Developers' Coordination in The IDE" In Proceedings of CSCW 2015 (18th ACM conference on Computer-Supported Cooperative Work and Social Computing), pp. 518-532.
+2015
+* Singer, Leif, Fernando Figueira Filho, and Margaret-Anne Storey.
+"Software engineering at the speed of light: how developers stay current using twitter."
+Proceedings of the 36th International Conference on Software Engineering.
+ACM, 2014.
+* Paul Luo Li, Andrew J. Ko, and Jiamin Zhu.
+"What makes a great software engineer?."
+Proceedings of the 37th International Conference on Software Engineering-Volume 1.
+IEEE Press, 2015.